-We spoke with Tina Dizon, lead stylist and owner of The Private Room Salon in Beverly Hills, and asked her not only for the most common signs that it’s time for a chop, but also what we can do to prolong our next one (always thinking ahead, obviously).
-Keep scrolling to see what she said!
+To determine exactly when to get a haircut, we spoke with Tina Dizon, lead stylist and owner of The Private Room Salon in Beverly Hills.
+We asked her not only for the most common signs that it’s time for a chop but also what we can do to prolong our next one (we’re always thinking ahead, obviously).

-First, allow us to establish the difference between a haircut and a trim.
-A haircut usually signals a more major change, while a trim is simply keeping a current style manageable and in shape.
+First, allow us to establish the difference between when to get a haircut and a trim.
+A haircut usually signals a more major change while a trim is simply keeping a current style manageable and in shape.
 “Trimming your hair is important, because whether you cut two centimeters or two inches, keeping the style that you like requires regular maintenance,” Dizon says.
 “When a professional trims the hair, we’re still checking the entire shape and making sure that the style works with your lifestyle.”

 Dizon says that on average, she recommends going in for a snip about six times a year, or about every six to eight weeks.
 “Getting your hair cut to keep your hair healthy should be just as important as keeping your skin looking great!” she says.
 “Waiting longer can result in split ends, which means it’s harder [for your hair to grow] because your hair is breaking or splitting from the bottom up.”

-One of the first signs that it might be time for a cut?
+One of the first signs that it might be time to get a haircut?
 Suddenly, your hair routine starts taking way longer than it used to.
-This can be because your ends are splitting and requiring more detangling, your hair is getting overprocessed and requires more moisture, and any number of other reasons.
+This can be because your ends are splitting and requiring more detangling, your hair is getting overprocessed and requires more moisture and any number of other reasons.
 Dizon says that if styling your hair takes longer, it’s time to see your hairdresser.

 Remember when your hair was bouncy and full of life?
 No?
 If your strands fall flat—or, for short-haired girls, if your hair suddenly starts taking a strange bubble shape—it’s a sure sign that you’re due for a cut.

-Most of us would take split ends as a cue to hit up our hairdresser, but Dizon says waiting until then is actually too late.
+Most of us would take split ends as a cue to get a haircut, but Dizon says waiting until then is actually too late.
 “If you’re waiting for split ends, it’s a sure sign that you’ve waited a little too long in between haircuts,” she says. “[Probably months], and not the recommended six-to-eight week maintenance period.”